NanXiao/cuda-little-book/posts/cuda-stream.md

 >Please note that CUDA 7, released in 2015, introduced a new option to use a separate default stream per host thread, and to treat per-thread default streams as regular streams (i.e. they don’t synchronize with operations in other streams).

 To use non-default stream, we need to use `cudaMemcpyAsync` function to transfer data between host and device.
 Be aware that `cudaMemcpyAsync` need operate on pinned host memory.

+The following snippet is extracted from [GPU Pro Tip: CUDA 7 Streams Simplify Concurrency](https://devblogs.nvidia.com/gpu-pro-tip-cuda-7-streams-simplify-concurrency/):

+> The default stream is useful where concurrency is not crucial to performance.
+Before CUDA 7, each device has a single default stream used for all host threads, which causes implicit synchronization.
+As the section “Implicit Synchronization” in the CUDA C Programming Guide explains, two commands from different streams cannot run concurrently if the host thread issues any CUDA command to the default stream between them.

+> CUDA 7 introduces a new option, the per-thread default stream, that has two effects.
+First, it gives each host thread its own default stream.
+This means that commands issued to the default stream by different host threads can run concurrently.
+Second, these default streams are regular streams.
+This means that commands in the default stream may run concurrently with commands in non-default streams.

+> To enable per-thread default streams in CUDA 7 and later, you can either compile with the nvcc command-line option --default-stream per-thread, or #define the CUDA_API_PER_THREAD_DEFAULT_STREAM preprocessor macro before including CUDA headers (cuda.h or cuda_runtime.h).
+It is important to note: you cannot use #define CUDA_API_PER_THREAD_DEFAULT_STREAM to enable this behavior in a .cu file when the code is compiled by nvcc because nvcc implicitly includes cuda_runtime.h at the top of the translation unit.

 References:
 [How to Overlap Data Transfers in CUDA C/C++](https://devblogs.nvidia.com/how-overlap-data-transfers-cuda-cc/);